Avstln/Shallot/README.md

-# SLIVER: Streamlined Lightweight Infrastructure for Vulnerability Exploration & Research
+# SHALLOT: Simplified Homelab Architecture of Lightweight Logging and Observation Tools
 Forked from elkninja's [Elastic Stack Docker Part 1](https://github.com/elkninja/elastic-stack-docker-part-one)</sub>

 ## Introduction

-**Sliver** is a lightweight Docker-based environment designed for researchers to explore vulnerabilities and conduct security research in a controlled, minimalistic setup.
-By leveraging Docker Compose and a simplified ELK stack, Sliver provides an easily deployable, streamlined infrastructure for vulnerability analysis, without the overhead of a full-scale security solution.
-A lighthearted play on words, Sliver is "Security Onion Lite".
+**Shallot** is a lightweight Docker-based environment designed for researchers to explore vulnerabilities and conduct security research in a controlled, minimalistic setup.
+By leveraging Docker Compose and a simplified ELK stack, Shallot provides an easily deployable, streamlined infrastructure for vulnerability analysis, without the overhead of a full-scale security solution.
+A lighthearted play on words, Shallot is "Security Onion Lite".

 ## Project Goals